 Carotid Top 10 Priorities (priority setting in association with the JLA)

-A final workshop was held 21st September 2021 and brought together patients and healthcare professionals to jointly agree a priority list for carotid research.
+A workshop was held on 21st September 2021 to bring together patients and healthcare professionals to jointly agree a priority list for carotid research.
+The results were as follows:

 - Can doctors accurately predict which people with carotid artery disease are most at risk of a stroke?